JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 ## Conclusion
 The DDC architecture was successfully implemented using a phase accumulator, CORDIC-based digital mixer, and parameterized FIR filter.
 The design was verified through simulation and frequency-domain analysis, confirming correct frequency translation and attenuation.

 The results demonstrate the trade-off between DDC with different FIR taps and FPGA resource utilization.
-Increasing the number of FIR taps improves attenuation performance but requires increased hardware complexity, higher power consumption, and reduced maximum operating frequency.
+Increasing the number of FIR taps improves attenuation performance but requires increased higher power consumption and reduced maximum operating frequency.